Mass-like invariants for asymptotically hyperbolic metrics

 We now show that if $V$ is any non trivial finite dimensional irreducible subrepresentation of $C^\infty(\bH^n)$, then $V$ is one of the $\cH_p$.
-It follows from the Stone-Weiestrass theorem that $A(\bH^n)$ is dense in $C^\infty(\bH^n)$ with respect to its Fr\'echet topology,
+It follows from the Stone-Weierstrass theorem that $A(\bH^n)$ is dense in $C^\infty(\bH^n)$ with respect to its Fr\'echet topology, that is

 To prove that there does not exist any other finite dimensional irreducible representation within $C^\infty(\bH^n)$, we show that any such representation lies in $A(\bH^n)$.
 Since we have classified the finite dimensional irreducible representations lying in $A(\bH^n)$ the conclusion will follow.
 We set $G \definedas O(n, 1)$ and $H \definedas SO(n) \subset SO(n, 1)$.
-The hyperbolic space is an homogeneous space
+The hyperbolic space is a homogeneous space

 As a consequence, we have

 where $A(G)^H$ is the subset of functions of $A(G)$ that are invariant under the right action of $H$.